QaiserDS/WhatsApp-Chat-Analyzer/README.md

 •	View your analysis on the dashboard
  Known Issues:
 •	Please use only 24 hour Time Format WhatsApp chats and without media.
-•	There’s no way that it will work for everyone because I’ve found that depending on your OS and version of Whatsapp, the format of text file lines varies wildly.
-I’m sorry if it doesn’t work for you.
 Tech:
 WhatsApp-Analyzer uses a number of open source projects to work properly
 •	STREAMLIT - open-source app framework that turns data scripts into shareable web apps in minutes.